diegobit/aranet4-mcp-server/README.md

 - *[For MCP clients that support images]* Ask data to be plotted to also have a nice visualization!
 - **Assisted configuration!** 💫 After installation, just ask `init aranet4` in your client to set up everything for the mcp server to work with your device.

+## Requirements

+An Aranet4 device already paired.
+The device uses BLE, so it won't be shown in regular bluetooth search.
+On MacOS, one way is to install LightBlue from the App Store.

 ## Installation

 1. Clone repo: